EuEric/DAG-scheduling/README.md

 # A library to test schedulability of the real-time DAG task model

+I acknowledge the use of Chat GPT 4o to add the functionality of reading an entire directory as input.

-This repo offers a library to handle the real-time Directed Acyclic Graph (DAG) task model and its extensions, such as the Conditional DAG and the Typed DAG.
+This code represents a fork of the repo from https://github.com/mive93/DAG-scheduling.
+The original repo is a library for evaluating real-time Directed Acyclic Graph (DAG) tasks.
+It uses several analysis techniques from literature, which can be found on the original [page](https://github.com/mive93/DAG-scheduling?tab=readme-ov-file#supported-schedulability-tests).
 Moreover, several methods from real-time literature have been implemented.
-It's one of the contributions of Micaela Verucchi's Ph.D. thesis "A comprehensive analysis of DAG tasks: solutions for modern real-time embedded systems".
+This represents the contributions of Micaela Verucchi's Ph.D. thesis "A comprehensive analysis of DAG tasks: solutions for modern real-time embedded systems".

-If you use this code in your research, please cite the following paper.
+As per the author's wishes, please cite the following paper, if this code is used in research.

 ```
 @article{verucchi2023survey,